himanshuvnm/operator-adapted-rkhs-/README.md

 The Pennsylvania State University<br>
 University Park, PA 16802

-**Accepted at NeurIPS 2026 — GlobalSouthAI**
+**Accepted at The Fortieth Annual Conference on Neural Information Processing Systems (NeurIPS 2026)**

 ---

 ## Overview

 Representation learning typically begins by choosing or learning a geometry and then studying how transformations behave within that representation space.
-This work considers the inverse problem: **given an operator, can we construct an RKHS geometry in which that operator exactly preserves the representation structure?**
+Our present work considers the inverse problem given as **given an operator, can we construct an reproducing kernel Hilbert space (RKHS) geometry in which that (linear) operator exactly preserves the representation structure?**

 We develop a finite-dimensional theory of **operator-adapted reproducing kernel geometries**.
 The results characterize precisely when such an invariant geometry exists and describe the complete family of reproducing kernels that realize it.
 A key consequence is that an operator need not be unitary in its original geometry to become unitary after an appropriate change of RKHS geometry.